 The statewide trout stocking plan provides anglers with the earliest information on where and how many trout are planned to be stocked into lakes and streams around the state.
 While most of the lakes are stocked as planned, anglers can expect a few changes due to modifications in hatchery production, as well as the ability to stock excess brood fish.

-The Statewide Hatchery Trout and Kokanee Stocking Plan contains stocking information for each individual county and for the entire state.
-The locations, dates, exact numbers and times presented are based on current information, however, unavoidable changes may occur.
+The 2021 Statewide Hatchery Trout and Kokanee Stocking Plan contains stocking information for each individual Washington County and for the entire state.
+The locations, dates, and numbers of fish presented are based on information developed in the early part of the year, and unavoidable changes may occur.

-The Washington Department of Fish and Wildlife will be stocking or has stocked over 16.5 million trout and kokanee into 546 water bodies across the state to provide for excellent trout and kokanee fishing opportunities during 2020.
-The stocking will be comprised of "catchables", "jumbos", "put, grow and take" and "fry/fingerling" plants.
+The Washington Department of Fish and Wildlife expects to stock or has stocked more than 16.6 million trout and kokanee into over 500 water bodies across the state to provide for excellent trout and kokanee fishing opportunities during 2021.
+The stocking is comprised of "catchables", "jumbos", "put, grow and take" and "fry/fingerling" plants.